keras-team/keras-io/examples/generative/md/gpt2_text_generation_with_kerasnlp.md

 ---
 ## Into the Sampling Method

-In KerasNLP, we offer a few sampling methods, e.g., contrastive search, Top-K and beam sampling.
+In KerasHub, we offer a few sampling methods, e.g., contrastive search, Top-K and beam sampling.
 By default, our `GPT2CausalLM` uses Top-k search, but you can choose your own sampling method.